dominicattal/codecontest/docs/config-server.md

 Once a run stops running testcases, it will let the client know the verdict.
 All information related to this run (output path, compile path, etc.) will persist.

+The tokens above may be overrided in certain situations.
+The order they are overrided in is undefined, so do not rely on the tokens being expanded in a particular order.
+- [CODE_DIR] -> in a language
+- [CODE_PATH] -> in a language